Understanding Foreign Exchange Rate Risk: Types, Strategies and Examples

 Integration of ERP and treasury management systems

 ERP systems are crucial for cash management, providing a centralized platform for tracking transactions, enhancing visibility into cash flows, and enabling better forecasting.
-Use of a treasury management software can further enhance this capability.
+Use of a treasury management system can further enhance this capability.
 A TMS encompasses a range of activities to optimize cash flow, mitigate risks, and maximize returns.
 The process involves various tasks, including cash forecasting, liquidity management, payment processing, and investment management.

 Accuracy and workflow